-1 The UN agencies concerned are: UNDP, FAO, UNFPA, UNOPS, UNCTAD, UNESCO, ILO, UNODC, UNHCR, UNWOMEN, IOM, UN-HABITAT, UNV.
+1 The UN agencies concerned are: UNDP, FAO, UNFPA, UNOPS, UNCTAD, UNESCO, ILO, UNODC, UNHCR, UN Women, IOM, UN-HABITAT, UNV.
 UNICEF is not yet a fully participating STFA agency.

-- b.
-Output 2 Livelihoods, businesses and the local economy are able to recover, more sustainable and resilient to instability. - c.
-Output 3 Communities have improved infrastructure, access to water and preparedness mechanisms to protect farm-based livelihoods and cope with climate and environment shocks and natural disasters. - d.
-Output 4 Social cohesion, respect for human rights including in particular, the rights of women and girls- and access to justice are progressively strengthened at local level contributing to greater community resilience.
+- Window 1: Essential services and community infrastructure including for health, agriculture, education and energy supply are functional, sustained and expanded to meet different needs of women and men. - Window 2: Livelihoods, businesses, and the local economy are able to recover and be more sustainable and resilient to instability. - Window 3: Communities have improved infrastructure, access to water, and preparedness mechanisms to protect farm-based livelihoods and cope with climate and environment shocks and natural disasters. - Window 4: Social cohesion, respect for human rights (including in particular, the rights of women and girls) and access to justice are progressively strengthened at local level, contributing to greater community resilience.

 The STFA has thus far received around USD 100 million in contributions from donors, including Germany, Norway, Sweden, Turkey, Luxembourg, and the Czech Republic.
 Just over USD 67 million have been disbursed.
 The fund is estimated to require USD 2 billion for full implementation.
-Discussions are on-going regarding the possibility for accessing ARTF funds.
+Discussions are on-going regarding the possibility for accessing ARTF funds and other donors are in the process of joining the Fund, notably the Netherlands.